GetWellClinic/ai-moa/install/Readme.md

 Or

-Use our custom "install-docker.sh" scrip to install automatically:
+Use our custom "install-docker.sh" script to install automatically:
 ```
 sudo ./install-docker.sh
 ```